 For the 1910s hairstyle I followed the coiffure lesson for ‘the now fashionable Recamier style‘.
 It says that the fashionable woman no longer wears a huge pompadour hairstyle or an exaggerated swirl.
 It calls the Recamier the smartest hairstyle which every woman can make herself.
 Additionally, a hairpiece is no longer needed for this new style.

 First a little pouf is made with the front hair.
 The pouf should be ‘soft’ and ‘fluffy’, and no pompadour roll should be used.

-Here I’ve also added a pink satin ribbon as in this photograph.
-In this photograph, the lady is wearing a similar hairstyle with puffs and twisted strands.
-Here’s another photograph of a 1910s hairstyle.
+I decorated the hairstyle with a pink and white beaded orchid flower and a pink satin ribbon like in this photograph.
+In this photograph, the lady has a similar hairstyle with puffs and twisted strands.
+And here’s another photograph of a 1910s hairstyle.
 And in this fashion plate, the hair is decorated with a large flower.